bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 18
 X>
-X> Try to evaluate `lengthMyList {n = 2} (Cons 1 Empty)` and observe the results.
+X> Try to evaluate the following code and observe the results:
+X>
+X> ```
+X> lengthMyList {n = 2} (Cons 1 Empty)
+X> ```

 ### 4.1.12.
 Higher order functions

 I> ### Definition 5
 I>
-I> A higher order function is a function that takes one or more functions as parameters, or returns a function as a result.
+I> A higher order function is a function that takes one or more functions as parameters or returns a function as a result.

 There are three built-in higher order functions that are generally useful: `map`, `filter`, `fold` (left and right).
 Here's the description of each:

-1. `map` is a function that takes as input a function with a single parameter, and a list, and returns a list where all members of the list have this function applied
+1. `map` is a function that takes as input a function with a single parameter and a list and returns a list where all members of the list have this function applied to
-1. `filter` is a function that takes as input a function (predicate) with a single parameter (that returns a `Bool`), and a list, and only returns those members in the list whose predicate evaluates to `True`
+1. `filter` is a function that takes as input a function (predicate) with a single parameter (that returns a `Bool`) and a list and only returns those members in the list whose predicate evaluates to `True`
-1. `fold` is a function that takes as input a combining function that accepts two parameters (current value and accumulator), an initial value, and a list, and returns a value combined with this function.
+1. `fold` is a function that takes as input a combining function that accepts two parameters (current value and accumulator), an initial value and a list and returns a value combined with this function.
 There are two types of folds, a left and a right one, which combines from the left and from the right respectively

 As an example usage: